ibarrond/Pyfhel/README.md

 	 - *Doc_API.md*: Outdated comprehensive list of all classes & methods available in Pyfhel.
      - `Helib/`: Up to date docs and images explaining this otherwise undocumented library.

 - `Pyfhel/Demos_Tests`, a collection of Demos and Tests.
+Outdated as of today.
+Check the `test.py`!
 - `Pyfhel/.Makefiles/Makefile_HElib`, a makefile to compile and install HElib as a dynamic library (`-lhelib`).
 - `Pyfhel/.Makefiles/Makefile_SEAL`, a makefile to compile and install SEAL as a dynamic library (`-lseal`).